blukatdevelopment/UnchainedWorldsOld/character_creation/classes/shaman.md

 ## Skills
-Choose 4 from the following:
+You are proficient with:
+- Tracking
+- Herbology
 - Religion
-- Arcana
-- History
-- Deception
-- Investigation
-- Insight
-- Persuasion
-- Stealth
-- Sleight of Hand

 ## Starting Equipment
+- Staff
+- Traveler's clothes
+- Bag of herbs
+- 5 days of rations
+- Stone dagger
+- longbow
+- 20 arrows

 ```
 LVL = level